digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 In this version of SCU, the following functionality has not yet been implemented, but may be implemented in future releases.

-- A LF 1.17 templates cannot implement A LF 1.15 interfaces.
+- A LF 1.17 templates cannot implement a LF 1.15 interface.

 - Retroactive interface instances are not compatible with SCU upgrades.
 SCU allows instances to be changed in an